breez/breez-sdk-docs/src/notifications/ios_service.md

-# iOS Notfication Service Extension
+# Setting up the Notification Service Extension

 ## Add a Notfication Service Extension target

 In Xcode add a new Target to your application: